Botox

 It is not known if Botox passes into breast milk.

-- This treatment is injected into the affected muscles, skin, or bladder.
+- This treatment is injected directly into specific muscles, areas of skin, or the bladder.

 - Your healthcare provider may change your dose of Botox until they find the best dose for you.

-- Your healthcare provider will tell you how often you will receive your injections.
+- The effects of Botox are temporary.
+Your healthcare provider will tell you how often you will receive your injections, but it is usually not more frequently than every 3 months.

 What should I avoid while receiving Botox?